This recipe appears in:Spice Hunting: Mahlab

 Stir the puréed sweet potato into the flour.
 Mix with your hands till just combined, then turn out onto your work surface.
 Dust some more flour over the top and fold the dough over on itself a few times till you get a relatively flat circle.
 Roll or flatten it out to about 3/4-inch thickness.
 Dough should be moist, but not stick readily to floured hands.

 Cut doughnut shapes out of the dough.
-For the large circles, I use that I got for a dollar a piece at an Indian grocery.
+For the large circles, I use "thali bowls" that I got for a dollar a piece at an Indian grocery.
 (They double as great prep bowls.)
 For the holes, I use an apple corer.
 Set the doughnut shapes aside for a few minutes so the exteriors harden a bit.
 This produces a crispier crust.

 Heat the oil in a deep fryer, Dutch oven, or wok (which uses the least oil) on medium-high heat.
 When the oil shimmers, pull off a small knob of dough as a test and drop it in.
 It should bubble immediately, but not violently, and brown after a few minutes.